20 Tips & Tricks for Stand-up Paddling Beginners

 18. Take a tiny break after each stroke.
 It’s not for relaxing, but for getting a feel of the board and your direction.

 20. Have fun!
-Learning new things can get frustrating, at times, but SUP should never be cause for frustration!
+Learning new things can get frustrating at times, but SUP should be nothing but fun, fun, fun!

-Inspired to try SUP and put these tips and tricks in practice?
-Then head over to our website and take your pick from our vast selection of SUP camps and vacations.
+Inspired to try SUP and put these tips and tricks into practice?
+Take your pick from our vast selection of SUP camps and vacations.